Special Educational Needs

 Should you have any queries about our provision for Special Educational Needs please do not hesitate to contact Ms Pulling, our SENCo on 01788 510318.

-SEND Currently Catered for at West Haddon Primary School
+SEND At West Haddon Primary School

 The new SEND Code of Practice identifies four key areas of SEND: